alien4cloud/alien4cloud.github.io/documentation/1.3.0/admin_guide/backup_restore_migrate.md

 # Backup & Restore

-In order to backup / restore Alien4Cloud you must download the [ backup/restore tool ](http://fastconnect.org/maven/service/local/artifact/maven/redirect?r=fastconnect-snapshot&g=alien4cloud&a=alien4cloud-backup-restore-tools&v=LATEST&p=zip&c=distrib) and copy it to the machine where Alien's running (or anywhere which has access to Alien's data folders).
+In order to backup / restore Alien4Cloud you must download the [ backup/restore tool ](http://fastconnect.org/maven/service/local/artifact/maven/redirect?r=fastconnect-snapshot&g=alien4cloud&a=alien4cloud-backup-restore-tools&v=LATEST&p=zip&c=distrib) and copy it on the machine where Alien is running (or anywhere else having access to Alien's data folders).
-After unzipping the archive, the tool can be configured at ***path_to_unzipped_tool/config/config.yml***
+After unzipping the archive, the tool can be configured by editing the file ***path_to_unzipped_tool/config/config.yml***

 {% highlight yaml %}
 elasticsearch: